9dots/devy/devy-white/sequence.md

 # Sequence and function calls

 ### Explore
-Students program teacher to get through maze.
+Students program teacher to create a peanut butter and jelly sandwich.

 Students write out the algorithm to make a peanut butter and jelly sandwich using the functions: